-Smart EQ ForFour practicality & boot space
+Smart EQ ForFour (2017-2019) boot space & seating

 |Length||Width||Height||Boot volume (seats up)|

-The Smart ForFour and its near-identical Renault Twingo twin are unlike any other cars on the market, with a long, narrow frame and rear-mounted engine.
+The Smart ForFour and its near-identical Renault Twingo twin were unlike any other cars on the market, with a long, narrow frame and rear-mounted engine.
 The EQ ForFour is the same, only exchanging the petrol engine for an electric motor and heavy battery pack.